Introduction

 - Trowel or putty knife for applying and smoothing the hydraulic cement.

-- Mixing container to prepare the cement mixture.
+- Mixing container for preparing the cement mixture.

 - Stirring tool or paddle mixer for achieving a lump-free consistency.